shawnr/dotfiles2020/README.md

 Fork this repository and customize the files to your liking.
 When you have modified the files in the repository, or updated from upstream changes, you can re-run the `update-files.sh` script to re-copy the files.
 Be aware, this will overwrite any changes you have made directly to files in your `$HOME` directory.

+## Updating

+All of the installation commands are idempotent so they can be run again to update with no issues.

 ## Due Credit

 This repository is based largely off the [dotfiles](https://github.com/mathiasbynens/dotfiles) repository created by Mathias Bynens.